Pointwise Weyl Laws for Schr\"odinger operators with singular potentials

+where and $d_g$, $dy$ denote geodesic distance, the volume element on $(M,g)$.
+For later use, note that $L^{p}(M)\subset \mathcal{K}(M)\subset L^1(M)$ for all $p>\frac n2$.
+The Kato class $\mathcal{K}(M)$ and $L^{n/2}(M)$ share the same critical scaling behavior, while neither one is contained in the other one for $n\ge3$.
+For instance, singularities of the type $|x|^{-\alpha}$ for $\alpha<2$ are allowed for both classes.
+These singular potentials appear naturally in physics, most notably the Coulomb potential $|x|^{-1}$ in three dimensions.
+See e.g. Simon \cite{SimonSurvey} for a detailed introduction to the Schr\"odinger operators with potentials in the Kato class and their physical motivations.

-As was shown in \cite{BSS} (see also \cite{SimonSurvey}) the assumption that $V$ is in the Kato class is needed to ensure that the eigenfunctions of $H_V$ are bounded.
-If $H_V$ has unbounded eigenfunctions, then its spectral projection kernels will be unbounded for large $\lambda$.
-The assumption that $V\in {\mathcal K}(M)$ ensures that this is not the case.
-Moreover, if $V$ is $\mathcal{K}(M)$ then the Schr\"odinger operator $H_V$ is self-adjoint and bounded from below.
-Additionally, in this case, since $M$ is compact, the spectrum of $H_V$ is discrete.
-Also, the associated eigenfunctions are continuous (see \cite{SimonSurvey}).
+As was shown in \cite{BSS} (see also \cite{SimonSurvey}) the assumption that $V$ is in the Kato class is needed to ensure that the Schr\"odinger operator $H_V$ is essentially self-adjoint and bounded from below, and the eigenfunctions of $H_V$ are bounded, which is an obvious requirement for a pointwise Weyl law to hold.
+Although the Schr\"odinger operators with potentials in $L^{n/2}(M)$ are also self-adjoint and bounded from below for $n\ge3$, the eigenfunctions for these potentials need not be bounded.
+Moreover, for potentials in the Kato class, the associated eigenfunctions are continuous by the heat kernel estimates of Li-Yau \cite{Liyau} and Sturm \cite{sturm}.
+Since $M$ is compact, the spectrum of $H_V$ is discrete.
 Assuming, as we may, that $H_V$ is a positive operator, we shall write the spectrum of $\sqrt{H_V}$ as

 where the eigenvalues, $\tau_1\le \tau_2\le \cdots$, are arranged in increasing order and we account for multiplicity.
 For each $\tau_k$ there is an eigenfunction $e_{\tau_k}\in \text{Dom }(H_V)$ (the domain of $H_V$) so that